ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 older civilization and the hieroglyphics accompanying them would typically (on similar bilingual artefacts) be their translation.

 None of the symbols on the artifact is used twice.
+This indicates one of tho possibilities:

+Either a logographic
-This indicates a logographic writing system.
+writing system.
 The text contains 39 distinct symbols.
 Therefore, we expect the whole writing system to use at least thousands of different symbols.
 The cartouche in the middle is probably a summary or a headline containing the most important words from the text.

+Or it could be a 39-character phonetic alphabet with one word in the middle.
+However, alphabets are not probable before 2000 BC.

 Buried guardians